Cognigy/Documentation/docs/ai/administer/access/members.md

 </figure>

 !!! note "Project Member Administration"
-    A user profile requires the "Project Admin" role to be able to make changes to any user access for that Agent.
-This will automatically be assigned to any user who creates a new Agent.
+    A user profile requires the "Project Admin" role to be able to make changes to any user access for that Project.
+This will automatically be assigned to any user who creates a new Project.

 The available project roles are presented in the table below.